 Dress for Warmth | Beat Fall Temperatures with Moon Shine Camo

-While assessing your cold weather clothing for the coming months, it’s important that you have a jacket that can protect you from humidity and precipitation like rain and snow.
+While assembling your cold-weather wardrobe for the coming months, it’s important that you have a jacket that can protect you from humidity and precipitation like rain and snow.

-Sometimes, but not always, quality cold weather gear will be both waterproof and wind proof.
-A piece of outdoor clothing may be water proof or water resistant but not contain wind resistant fabric.
-This will leave you shivering in your boots on a windy day because while you will be dry, the wind will cut right through to your core, decreasing your body temperature and sending you home early.
+Sometimes, but not always, quality cold weather gear will be both waterproof and windproof.
+A piece of outdoor clothing may be waterproof or water resistant but not contain wind resistant fabric.
+This will leave you shivering in your boots on a windy day because while you will be dry, the wind will cut right through to your core, decreasing your body temperature.
 On the other hand, a piece of cold weather clothing may be wind resistant but not waterproof or even water-resistant.
 It’s important that your cold weather gear be both waterproof and wind-resistant.
 If nothing else, make sure your outermost layer has both of these attributes.

 In addition to a protective outer layer, the other thing that is important to keep in mind while dressing for warmth this fall is layering.
-As we mentioned earlier, a light base layer and outer jacket is sometimes enough to get the job done, but when your plans involve harsh weather conditions or longer exposure, you need to consider a layering system that keeps cold out, and heat in.
+As we mentioned earlier, a light base layer and an outer jacket are sometimes enough to get the job done, but when your plans involve harsh weather conditions or longer exposure, you need to consider a layering system that keeps focuses on retaining heat and keeping the cold out.
 Start with the layer closest to your skin.
 Find a garment that fits snug so that your skin is in constant contact with the fabric.
-Ideally the inner lining is fleece or something similar that produces heat as friction with your skin occurs.
+Ideally, the inner lining is fleece or something similar that produces heat as friction with your skin occurs.
 Move out one layer and your going to want something that really contains the heat produced by your base layer.
 A heavy sweatshirt, down vest, or even a second base layer will increase the amount of body heat contained.
 For your outermost layer, a piece of cold weather clothing as described above should be worn to keep you dry and protected from the wind, as well as contain whatever heat may have escaped your inner and middle layer.